-YTD amount + (Current paystub weekly amount \ remaining weeks in calendar year) = annual income
+2. PAYSTUB (x2, must be from the past 3 months): Please use the following calculation: YTD amount + (Current paystub weekly amount remaining weeks in calendar year) = annual income

-BENEFITS STATEMENT showing client is a current recipient of one of the following: Cal Fresh, CalWORKs, Section 8 voucher/Housing Choice voucher or any other low-income-only eligible government benefits programs (if the client resides in section 8 designated housing, he/she automatically qualifies for the income requirement) SSI or EDD BENEFITS STATEMENT (Must be a statement from the last 3 months)
+3. BENEFITS STATEMENT showing client is a current recipient of one of the following: Cal Fresh, CalWORKs, Section 8 voucher/Housing Choice voucher or any other low-income-only eligible government benefits programs (if the client resides in section 8 designated housing, he/she automatically qualifies for the income requirement)

-4. SSI of EDD BENEFITS STATEMENT (Must be a statement from the last 3 months) Please use the following calculation: Weekly amount \ 52 weeks OR monthly amount \ 12 months = annual income
+4. SSI or EDD BENEFITS STATEMENT (Must be a statement from the last 3 months) Please use the following calculation: Weekly amount 52 weeks OR monthly amount 12 months = annual income